Schools and Colleges

 Undergraduate and graduate students at the School of Management enjoy a stunning new facility in which to learn the theory and real-life practice of management and accounting.
 Students can even help manage a portfolio of over $130,000 using professional trading software in the high-tech Zurack Trading Room.
 School of Management students profit from study-abroad partnerships with dozens of accredited business schools around the world and 12 student organizations, academic fraternities and honor societies.
 The school’s Executive MBA program is ideal for working professionals.

-The School of Pharmacy and Pharmaceutical Sciences is the University's newest school and opens its doors to students in fall 2017, with the entry of the first class of Doctor of Pharmacy (PharmD) students, after being awarded approval of the degree program by the New York State Board of Regents and precandidate status by the Accreditation Council for Pharmacy Education.
+The School of Pharmacy and Pharmaceutical Sciences is the University's newest school, having opened its doors to students in fall 2017, with the entry of the first class of Doctor of Pharmacy (PharmD) students, after being awarded approval of the degree program by the New York State Board of Regents.
+The school was awarded Candidate status by the Accreditation Council for Pharmacy Education in June 2018, granting its graduates all of the rights and privileges as graduates of accredited schools.
 The school will also offer a PhD degree in pharmaceutical sciences, concentrating on cutting-edge, translational research.
-Beginning in 2018, the school will be housed in a $60-million, state-of-the-art building in nearby Johnson City, N.Y., that includes research and simulation labs and classrooms.
-Just two miles from the main Binghamton campus and a block from one of the region's largest hospitals, the new building will be also home to 30 to 35 new faculty.
-Students will learn contemporary pharmacy skills in an innovative curriculum delivered by faculty active in translational, clinical and health outcomes research.
+In August 2018, the school opened the doors to its brand-new, $60-million, state-of-the-art building in nearby Johnson City, N.Y., that includes research and simulation labs and classrooms.
+Just two miles from the main Binghamton campus and a block from one of the region's largest hospitals, the new building is home to 30 to 35 new faculty.
+Students learn contemporary pharmacy skills in an innovative curriculum delivered by faculty active in translational, clinical and health outcomes research.
 Graduates will be well prepared for many different careers, including clinical specialties, regulatory agencies, industry and research.